csev/cc4e/book/chap04.md

     while (get_line(line, MAXLINE) > 0)

 If a name which has not been previously declared occurs in an expression and is followed by a left parenthesis, it is declared by context to be a function name.
-Furthermore, by default the function is assumed to return an
+Furthermore, by default the function is assumed to return an `int`.
-`int`.
 Since `char` promotes to `int` in expressions, there is no need to declare functions that return `char`.
 These assumptions cover the majority of cases, including all of our examples so far.

+[comment]: <> (note n_068_02.md)

 [comment]: <> (page 69 , CHAPTER 4 FUNCTIONS AND PROGRAM STRUCTURE 69 )

 But what happens if a function must return some other type?
 Many numerical functions like `sqrt`, `sin`, and `cos` return `double`; other specialized functions return other types.
-To illustrate how to deal with this, let us write and use the function `atof(s)`, which converts the string s to its double-precision floating point equivalent. `atof` is an extension of `atoi`, which we wrote versions of in [Chapters 2](chap02.md) and [3](chap03.md); it handles an optional sign and decimal point, and the presence or absence of either integer part or fractional
+To illustrate how to deal with this, let us write and use the function `atof(s)`, which converts the string `s` to its double-precision floating point equivalent. `atof` is an extension of `atoi`, which we wrote versions of in [Chapters 2](chap02.md) and [3](chap03.md); it handles an optional sign and decimal point, and the presence or absence of either integer part or fractional